dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Understanding_Physical_Address.md

 Every NIC, physical or virtual, must have a globally unique MAC address so that Ethernet switches and devices can deliver frames accurately without address collisions on any LAN segment.

 # 2. Understanding Logical Addressing (IPv4 and IPv6)

+## IPv4 vs IPv6
+- IPv4 is a 32-bit addressing system that gives each device a unique numeric address made of four decimal numbers separated by dots.
+- IPv6 is a newer 128-bit addressing system that uses hexadecimal numbers and colons to provide vastly more addresses and support modern internet features.

 ## Addressing: Physical and Logical